Q: What the heck is this thing? What is "New Music?"

 Q: Ok, that’s all well and good, but it’s sounding a little wishy-washy artsy fartsy to me.
 What specifically will the NMG entail?

-A: Generally, each of the three days have been organized with a series of presentations, short concerts, and discussions earlier in the day and a longer concert in the evening.
-Performances / discussions / presentations / activities will run a wide gamut of sounds and affects and cover a broad range of topics and formats, with a special focus on each year’s theme (previous themes have included "Artist-led Ensembles," "Community," "Support," and "Accessibility").
+A: Generally, each day has been organized with a series of presentations, short concerts, and discussions earlier in the day and a longer concert in the evening.
+Performances / discussions / presentations / activities will run a wide gamut of sounds and affects and cover a broad range of topics and formats, with a special focus on each year’s theme (previous themes have included "Artist-led Ensembles," "Community," "Support," "Accessibility," “Local Action,” and "Money?").

 Q: Who took all these fabulous photos on your site?